I know that the number four is yellow, but I have a friend who insists four is red.

 A 2008 study in Current Biology suggests that vEAR is fairly common — affecting 20 to 30 percent of people — and many people may not realize they are associating faint sounds with imagery.

 "A lot of people don’t realize they have this thing until you start testing for it in the laboratory,” Fassnidge said.
 "Maybe because they co-occur so frequently you either aren’t aware of the mental sound until you strip away everything else."

 About 40 percent of synesthetes have a first-degree relative with synesthesia, and many synesthetes recall having synesthesia as long as they can remember.

 "I was definitely playing with it when I was 5 or 6 years old because I remember raiding my parents' record cabinet, searching for records that I liked to listen to for colors," said Sean Day, a synesthete who associates colors with both sounds and tastes.

-A 2018 study conducted by scientists from the Max Planck Institute for Psycholinguistics and the University of Cambridge analyzed DNA samples from several families who have multiple generations of synesthetes.
+A 2018 study in Proceedings of the National Academy of Sciences conducted by scientists from the Max Planck Institute for Psycholinguistics and the University of Cambridge analyzed DNA samples from several families who have multiple generations of synesthetes.
 They concluded that while the families differed in DNA variations, there was one commonality.
 There was an enhancement of genes involved in cell migration and axonogenesis – a process that enables brain cells to wire up to their correct partners.

 "This research is revealing how genetic variation can modify our sensory experiences, potentially via altered connectivity in the brain," Professor Simon Baron-Cohen stated in the study.
 "Synesthesia is a clear example of neurodiversity which we should respect and celebrate."